Microphysiological Organ-on-Chip Solutions

-- An academic license to use the technology with potential to work with InSphero to commercialize applications of value to industry
+- An academic license to use the technology with the potential to work with InSphero to commercialize applications of value to the industry

 InSphero will select only the most promising projects to participate in this Academic Access Program.
 We are limiting the number of academic programs so we can offer personalized support and close mentorship for each project team.